ilendl2/one-click-hugo/site/content/ministries/_index.md

       Good Shepherd helps to keep faith alive with fellowship groups for women, men, seniors, and more!
     title: Groups For Men and Women
+  - text: We have a number of activities that cater to Kids
+    title: Study and Prayer
 ---